AlexanderAlmendral/Practica-1-TCVD/README.md

 | Ideas para condimentar  | Pan                   | Otras verduras                |
 | Consejos de compra      | Cupcakes              | Espinacas                     |

-As for the --stopAfter argument, you can choose to have no limits to extract just by entering "None".

-An example of use could be like:
+**--stopAfter**
+The number of queries you want to execute (~1 per recepie) or, alternatively, "None" to set no limits (will continue executing until there're no more elements to extract)

+Example of use:

 - *python Scraper.py --category Tortillas --stopAfter 10*
 - *python Scraper.py --category All --stopAfter 10*